Devorein/mongql/README.md

   </tbody>
 </table>

-**global_excludePartition options is also available**

 ## Concept

 During the generation of schema, a few concepts are followed

-1. Each Resource query object type contains four part
+1. Each Resource query object type contains four parts

    1. Range(Input):